Languages with Type Inference: OCaml, Scala, Haskell

 processes and environment

-ocaml scala haskell
+sml ocaml f# haskell

 command line arguments for i = 0 to Array.length Sys.argv - 1 do